Applied General Qualifications

 - Agriculture, Horticulture, Environmental Conservation & Animal Care

-- Performing Arts, Arts, Crafts, Media & Publishing
+- Performing Arts, Art and Design, Crafts, Media & Publishing

 - Finance, Enterprise, Business & Law